mwhprojects/Arduino-ESP8266/README.md

 ### PHPpage_ThingSpeak_LCD_public
 Combines ThingSpeak_LCD_public and PHPpage_LCD_public so that data is sent to both the MySQL database and Thing Speak.

+### stats.php
+I got a request for PHP code that gets the averages, highs, and lows.
+This file contains that PHP code if you're interested.

 # Guides
 I used these guides to get started:<br/>
 http://www.instructables.com/id/ESP8266-Wifi-Temperature-Logger/?ALLSTEPS<br/>